Zackary-Vanche/logic_gates_mazes/README.md

 (The gameplay is actually the part I don't like to work on...)
   - A better name would be great.
   - I would like to add a more user friendly representation of the logical expressions (They could be represented as trees.).
 I think the best would be to let the user switch between the two representations (equations and trees).
-  - I would like to create a map-menu where the user can choose between levels, rather than just a list of all levels.
-That is actually an easy task and the first thing I am going to do (apart from adding levels).
   - I also think of adding elements that don't contribute to the game (like representations of graphs that are hidden in the equations) but that help the player understand what is happening.
   - And also, making the game less static would be great.
 - making the game easier to install.